LoopKit/loopdocs/docs/nightscout/remote-commands.md

 ## Set up an Authentication App

-After you confirmed the Loop phone receives remote overrides as discussed on the previous page: [Step 4: Make Sure Remote Overrides Work](remote-config.md#step-4-make-sure-remote-override-works), you need to set up an authentication app to generate one-time-passwords for remote bolus and carbs.
+You need to set up an authentication app to generate one-time-passwords for remote bolus and carbs.

 One of the nice features of <span translate="no">Loop Caregiver</span> is that it handles the <span translate="no">One-Time-Password</span> (OTP) requirements for you.